Emergency Dentist / Oral Surgery / Bone Grafting and PRF in Rockville Maryland

 - Bone Grafts with removal of teeth.
 Preserves bone for future implant placement and helps bone heal properly.

 - Bone Grafts where there is not enough bone for an implant.
 Builds a volume of bone either in the mouth or in the sinus to create bone for implant placement.
 This is by far the most expensive and complicated bone graft.
+Sometimes called a block bone graft.

 The types of Gum Grafts: